 Ant Media Server in a cluster mode dynamically scales up and down to enable our customers to serve from tens to millions of viewers in an automated and controlled way.
 Ant Media Server provides compatibility to be played in any Web Browser.
 In addition, SDKs for iOS, Android, and JS are provided freely to enable customers to expand their reach to a broader audience.

 Thanks to the adaptive bitrate streaming feature that allows any video to be played at any bandwidth on mobile devices.
 Ant Media has been serving a growing number of customers in 120+ countries all around the world.
 Customers from different segments such as Education, Live Auctions, Radio and TV Broadcasts, Enterprises, Service Providers, Government Agencies, Gaming Companies, and Mobile / Web App Developers enhance their business by using Ant Media Server and benefiting from its capabilities.
-You can start your free trial now.
+You can get started for free now.